star-history/star-history/public/blog/text2sql.md

 ## Vanna

-[Vanna](https://github.com/vanna-ai/vanna) is a Python library that allows the training of an RAG model with queries, DDL, and documentation from a database.
+[Vanna](https://github.com/vanna-ai/vanna) is a Python framework that allows the training of an RAG model with queries, DDL, and documentation from a database.

 ![vanna](/blog/assets/text2sql/vanna.webp)